yosemitebandit/openbts-python/readme.md

 inspect the functionality of each class in `openbts.components`.
 Anyway, onward..

-Running the integration tests requires one to have a live OpenBTS instance running on the same machine.
-The test will modify real system parameters, so run it with caution, or better yet, run it against a system not in prod.
+To run the integration tests, you will need an OpenBTS instance running on the same machine as the testing script.
+The test will modify real system parameters, so run it with caution, or better yet, run it against a system not in production.

 ```shell
 $ python integration_test.py